BenoitBarbereau/maskrcnn_inference_with_workers/README.md

 ## STEP 6
 Go on your favorite web browser 127.0.0.1:5555

-Select a folder containing images and maskrnn will be running on the background making inference an a row without freezing the app
+Select a folder containing images and maskrnn will be running on the background making inference in a row without freezing the app

 just be patient